analysiscenter/batchflow/README.md

 ### Git submodule
-In many cases it is much more convenient to install `dataset` as a submodule in your project repository than a system python package.
+In many cases it is much more convenient to install `dataset` as a submodule in your project repository than as a system python package.
 ```
 git submodule add https://github.com/analysiscenter/dataset.git
 git submodule init
 git submodule update
 ```
-After that you can import it as python module:
+After that you can import it as a python module:
 ```python
 import dataset as ds
 ```

-If a python file is located in a subdirectory, you might need to add a path to `dataset`:
+If your python file is located in a subdirectory, you might need to add a path to `dataset`:
 ```python
 import sys
 sys.path.append("..")